Manitoba Organization: St. Boniface College / Université de Saint-Boniface

-Founded in 1818 by Roman Catholic cleric Joseph Norbert Provencher, the St. Boniface College (now the Université de Saint-Boniface) was the first post-secondary educational institution in Western Canada.
+Founded in 1818 by Roman Catholic cleric Joseph Norbert Provencher, the St. Boniface College (as of 2011, Université de Saint-Boniface) was the first post-secondary educational institution in Western Canada.
 Incorporated formally in 1871, it joined with other religious colleges, St. John’s College (Anglican) and Manitoba College (Presbyterian) in 1877 to establish the University of Manitoba which initially served merely to confer degree on those trained by the member colleges, but later assumed responsibility for its own teaching.

 The college offered baccalaureate programs in Arts and Education, and has periodically offered non-credit courses in such topics in business administration, accounting, and adult education.